 Therefore, soon after antibodies and proteins travel to that same area as well, and the overall level of blood flow to the region increases.
 This specific process can take hours, or in particular cases of inflammation, even days.
 Sometimes, the inflammation comes with external symptoms such as the following:

 When an individual has chronic inflammation, their body is in a continual state of high alert.
 Under this amount of pressure, organs and arteries can further break down and lead to the development of diseases.
-Overall, these effects are wide-ranging, and might include:
+Overall, these effects are wide-ranging and might include:

 - Chron’s disease

-In the end, more serious conditions can occur such as heart disease, cancers, and diabetes.
+In the end, more serious conditions can occur such as heart disease, cancer, and diabetes.
 When there are inflammatory cells anywhere in an individual’s body, the rest of the immune system can be affected.
-In laymen’s terms, this means the gut inflammation caused by long-term and excessive alcohol consumption can cause or promote inflammation throughout the body.
+In layman’s terms, this means the gut inflammation caused by long-term and excessive alcohol consumption can cause or promote inflammation throughout the body.
 To answer the question, ‘Does alcohol cause inflammation?’
 The answer is yes.
 There is a direct link between alcohol and inflammation.

-There is a direct relationship between alcohol and swelling.
+There is a direct relationship between alcohol and inflammation.
 Over time as an individual engages in large quantities and amounts of alcohol, the lining of the colon and intestines will be altered.
 As a consequence, they became less capable of containing bacteria.

 When an individual engages in heavy drinking consumption over a long period can create numerous changes in an individual’s body that could lead to intestinal inflammation.
 Gradually, over this extended period, the inflammation can cause organ dysfunction throughout a person’s body, especially in the brain and liver.